m-tharwat262/PetroleumProduction/README.md

 ## Travers Curve
-You can get the Travers Curve Using the IPR data and outflow data: with different tubing size
+You can get the Travers Curve Using the IPR data and outflow data with different tubing size:
 - **1.995 inch**
 - **2.441 inch**
 - **2.992 inch**